-We find that a one standard deviation increase in supplier risk was associated with an 2.8 pp higher separation rate.
-On average, the effects were persistent, lasting throughout the 2020 period.
-To put these magnitudes into context, a firm who had all of their suppliers in strict-lockdown zones experienced a separation rate 28% higher than a firm whose suppliers were in mild-lockdown zones.
+We find that a one standard deviation increase in supplier risk was associated with a 4.5pp higher separation rate three months after the lockdowns started.
+On average, the effects were persistent, lasting throughout 2020.
 Firms with high supplier risk also exhibited lower entry rates, lower net-separations (separations minus entries), lower input values, and lower output in response to the shock.
-For instance, firms who had all of their suppliers in strict-lockdown zones decreased their input purchases (output) by 58% (6.5%) more than firms with suppliers in mild lockdown zones.
+For instance, firms with one standard deviation higher supplier risk decreased their input purchases (output) by up to 31% (2.7%) after the lockdowns.

-Our varied measures of resilience present a similar picture: more exposed firms are more likely to break links with suppliers, find it harder to find new suppliers, and decrease their overall input purchases and output.
-We investigate the contribution of the intensive and extensive margins to the overall decline in input purchases when characterizing resilience.
-More than half of the observed drop in input purchases can be explained by the extensive margin, where firms break links with suppliers and are unable to find replacements.
+Our varied resilience measures present a similar picture: More exposed firms are more likely to break supplier links, struggle to find new suppliers, and decrease their overall input purchases and output.
+We show that a majority of the observed drop in input purchases can be explained by the extensive margin, where firms break supplier links and are unable to find replacements.

 The second part of our analysis uncovers which features of supply chains make them more resilient.
-As our three measures of resilience deliver consistent results, we follow Brunnermeier (2021) and largely focus on net-separation rates, emphasizing the recovery of a supply chain from shocks.3 We extend the specification to include interactions with network characteristics that potentially mitigate or amplify resilience.
-We find that firms linked to larger or more nodal suppliers had lower net-separation, likely because their suppliers were more resilient themselves.
-Somewhat surprisingly, firms who buy more complex products were less likely to break links after the shock, perhaps as they might assign more value to supplier specific links, making them more resilient to disruptions.

-To inform the largely theoretical literature on supply-chain resilience, we assess whether
+As our three resilience measures deliver consistent results, we follow Brunnermeier (2021) and largely focus on net-separation rates, emphasizing the recovery of a supply chain from shocks.3 We extend the specification to include interactions with network characteristics that potentially mitigate or amplify resilience.
+We find that firms linked to larger or more nodal suppliers had lower net-separation.
+Somewhat surprisingly, firms that buy more complex products were less likely to break links after the shock, perhaps as they might assign more value to supplier-specific links, increasing resilience.
+To inform the largely theoretical supply-chain resilience literature, we assess whether measures suggested by Elliot et al. (2022) are good proxies for resilience.
+We find both that firms that sourced products with many available suppliers and that had multiple suppliers for a given product are both more likely to break links.
+Such findings are consistent with Elliot et al. (2022), who highlight that fragility should be particularly worrisome for firms that buy products not easily available.